thinkthoughts/int_serialization_benchmark-rml/README.md

 -  Daniel Lemire, "Converting integers to fix-digit representations quickly," in Daniel Lemire's blog, November 18, 2021, https://lemire.me/blog/2021/11/18/converting-integers-to-fix-digit-representations-quickly/.

 ## Computing the digit values

 This is where the fun mathematics comes in.
 I give you an integer, how do you compute quickly the remainder and the quotient?
 See the following paper.

 - Daniel Lemire, Colin Bartlett, Owen Kaser, [Integer Division by Constants: Optimal Bounds](https://arxiv.org/abs/2012.12369),  Heliyon 7 (6), 2021
 - Takahashi, D. (2023).
 Multiple Integer Divisions with an Invariant Dividend and Monotonically Increasing or Decreasing Divisors.
 In: Gervasi, O., et al. Computational Science and Its Applications – ICCSA 2023.
 ICCSA 2023.
 Lecture Notes in Computer Science, vol 13957.
 Springer, Cham. https://doi.org/10.1007/978-3-031-36808-0_26

 Though the math is a bit tricky, we can often brute force a check for the solution.

-Currently, we can *almost* bring it down to one multiplication per digit (where a digit could a value in [0,99] in this context).
+Currently, we can *almost* bring it down to one multiplication per digit (where a digit could be a value in [0,99] in this context).

 ## Overall challenge

 How low can you go?
-By a rough  estimation, the Ryu string generation algorithm might use 200 instructions per float where as Dragonbox can go under 100 instructions per float.
+By a rough estimation, the Ryu string generation algorithm might use 200 instructions per float whereas Dragonbox can go under 100 instructions per float.
 That's excellent, but still about 5 instructions per character produced.

 ## AVX-512 solution